modyo/modyo-docs/docs/en/guides/README.md

 * **Leaders of Digital Channels** who are responsible for guiding interactions, sales and customer experiences on web and mobile channels.

-* **Software Architects** seeking to create a clean architecture, ranging from Microservices and APIs to Microfrontends for web and mobile channels.
+* **Software Architects** seeking to create a clean architecture, ranging from Microservices and APIs to Micro frontends for web and mobile channels.

 * **Experts in Digital Marketing** that require a content management system to create digital experiences for target groups.